Reptile Care

 Bearded dragons puff out a dark beard for all kinds of reasons — territorial display, stress, temperature regulation.
 Totally normal in short bursts.

 What's not normal is when it stays dark.
 Like, persistently.
 Especially if they're also puffed up, not eating, or just seem off.
-In our experience, a beard that won't go back to normal usually means pain.
+In our experience, a beard that won't go back to normal can be a sign of pain.
 The dragon can't tell you something hurts, so this is kind of their version of that.
 We commonly see it alongside respiratory infections or GI problems — things that aren't visible from the outside.

 Quick distinction here: mouth gaping while sitting under the basking light is fine.
 That's how they cool off.
 But if your beardie is open-mouth breathing when they're not basking?
 That's a problem.